List of DC Comics characters: A: Atlanna

 She would marry her betrothed who now sat on the throne of the undersea nation as king, fathering a second child to him called Orm Marius, one who would later ascend to monarchy in later life.
 Her time as queen was rather horrid however as her spouse was abusive and power-hungry, often abusing his leadership to sanction raids on human-made vessels to spite those who made residence on land.
 On top of physically assaulting his lawfully wedded wife, Orvax cheated on his royal spouse, having fathered a second child named Tula with another woman at an unknown date.
 After finally gathering up the courage to leave her wretched life as Queen of Atlantis behind and be with her first love and other son, her king cruelly jested that he had had them killed by his military force just so she would avoid leaving him; this enraged Atlanna enough to kill him dead with her own royal scepter and make it look as though an assassin had done the deed when Orm came in on them.
 As Orvax's deranged rule had no shortage of enemies, this was what people believed.

 During her second son's maritunis, Atlanna had faked her death during a freak accident while on stage, something which many people thought Orm secretly engineered to usurp the crown early on.
 She would finally leave her servitude to a nation she had hated for taking what she cherished most by using forgotten knowledge of Atlantean magitek to found her own secret nation of Pacifica, an extra-dimensional refuge for downtrodden mariners like her.

 When her long-lost surface born son came looking for Atlanna, she adamantly rebuffed his claim of parentage.
 Believing her Arthur to be long dead, she sought to sacrifice Arthur and his wife to Karaku, a volcanic entity of colossal proportions.
 Aquaman managed to escape just as Atlantean reinforcements came through the Maelstrom; at the same time, Karaku the volcano god descended and attacked both sides with fire trolls.
 After a hard-won fight against the lava titan, Arthur would display his skill of marine telepathy which she herself possessed to prove himself.
-Atlanna then broke down in tears, realizing her son was well and truly alive, before sending him back to Earth with her Shell of Sounds.
+Atlanna then broke down in tears, realizing her son was alive, before sending him back to Earth with her Shell of Sounds.